aui3/frontend-nanodegree-mobile-portfolio/README.md

 <h3>Optimizations:</h3>

+-<b>Content Efficiency Optimizations</b>

+I am using gulp to acheive content efficiency.
+In the gulpfile.js located in the <em>'app'</em> I have used the following plugins:
+ -gulp-uglify: To uglify all the script files -gulp-minify-css : To minify all style files -gulp-image-optimization : For image optimization -gulp-minify-html : Minify Html files
+ - The default gulp task includes all the above plugins -gulp-uncss : Used once, (not as part of default task) to remove extra styles from bootstrap and style.css that are not used in the html files.

 -<b>index.html</b>

 -Separating style sheets based of media type.
 Make style sheet of media type "print" render unblocking by adding media="print" while linking to print.css